Skip to main content

 Use visible stages

-Call Today, Waiting, Scheduled, and Completed describe local follow-up state.
+Open, Needs Follow-Up, Contacted, and Scheduled describe the active local recovery state.
 Movement between them is an explicit staff action and does not imply that the source repair record changed.

 03